Compare the benefits and tax implications of retirement and non-retirement accounts so you can choose the best option for your financial planning.

 - Employer plans often have limited investment choices

 - Early withdrawal penalties

-- Required minimum distributions in traditional retirement accounts
+- Required minimum distributions in most retirement accounts

 What are non-retirement accounts and how do they work?

 Non-retirement accounts can come in many forms, but the most common is a taxable brokerage account.